guyer/phasefieldbenchmark-8/fipy/README.md

 8a](https://pages.nist.gov/pfhub/benchmarks/benchmark8.ipynb/), which
 is a phase field nucleation problem, using the [FiPy] PDE solver.

-This is a sample of the all the results necessary to produce the FiPy data for the [nucleation paper].
-See [this repository] for the complete set of input files necessary.
+This is justa a sample example from the FiPy implementation used in the [nucleation paper].
+See [this repository] for a more complete set of input files.

 The FiPy setup is currently far from complete.
-See the issues that are still broken for more details of problems that still need to be addressed.
+See the [issues] that are still broken for more details of problems that still need to be addressed.

 ## Installation using Docker